Joey-Crown/COP4520_PA3_CPP/README.md

 ./cmake-build-debug/COP4520_PA3_CPP
 ```

+I have some last minute bugs that I think might be due to the way I handle random number generation.
+As I'll explain I
+wasted a lot of time on this project thinking I could do it in Rust, which turned out to be more trouble than it's worth.

 # Problem 1: The Birthday Presents Party

 I originally tried to complete this problem in Rust but after some difficulties with trying to implement a doubly-linked